Are All Foods Purified?

 Isa 66:17 Those who sanctify themselves and purify themselves, To go to the gardens After an idol in the midst, Eating swine’s flesh and the abomination and the mouse, Shall be consumed together,” says the LORD.

-So, the laws of clean and unclean animals:
+So, the law of clean and unclean animals:

 The context of the passage holds the answer.
-The context deals with the Pharisees notion of defilement.
-The Pharisees believed a person could become defiled by “eating with unwashed hands”, or by not strictly following their rituals.
+The context deals with the Pharisees’ notion of defilement.
+The Pharisees believed a person could become defiled by eating with unwashed hands.

 Mark 7:1 Then the Pharisees and some of the scribes came together to Him, having come from Jerusalem.